derpaherk/Zabbix-GPU-Monitoring/Restart Plugin/README.md

 I'm pulling some of this from Max Anderson 95's TPLink Plug Controller Module for PowerShell.

 In the zip file you will find a .bat and .ps1 file.
 I use the .bat file for Zabbix action to restart a Plugin when a trigger is fired.
+You will need to edit the .ps1 file.
+You need to put the IP of the device in the script.
+Max tells you how to find the IP address.

 Install the Module for powershell by following Max guide and then unzip the Restart_TPLink.zip into C:\scripts (you will need to create that directory).
 Then create an Action by going to Configuration >> Actions and click on Create Action.
 Give the action a name.
 In the New Condition Select trigger from the drop down.
 Use the Select button to actually select the trigger you want to use, I used a trigger called "GPU Load is Low trigger" (don't forget to click the small blue add button.
 Go to the operations tab.
 Click on New in Operation Details.
 Change the Operation Type to "Remote command".
 Click New under Target List.
 This is the computer that you want to run the command, I chose a reliable server.
 Make sure you click the blue add button after you select the host.
 In the Commands box, put the .bat file i.e. <code>"C:\scripts\Restart_TPLink.bat",nowait</code> Make sure you click that little blue add button again.
 Then click the big Add button at the bottom so its all created.
 It should now show in your Actions panel.